dangwenbo/Video-Auto-Wipe/README_EN.md

 &emsp;&emsp;&emsp;&emsp;download link:https://pan.baidu.com/s/1CIgJmFmx5iR2JfgAyjVaeg  code: xb7o <br/><br/>
 &emsp;&emsp;3.Based on the collected more than 40 variety shows, 864 variety-show fragment datasets were produced;<br/>
 &emsp;&emsp;&emsp;&emsp;download link:https://pan.baidu.com/s/1lJk6IIWlwxknAie0LlGYOg  code: 9rd4 <br/><br/>
-&emsp;&emsp;4.Based on the collected 180,000 icon materials, more than 36,000 icon datasets were created.<br/><br/>

 ### Training process
 &emsp;&emsp;Step 1.
 Time domain perception training for specific tasks;<br/>
 &emsp;&emsp;Step 2.
 Fine-tuning of the fusioned inapainting model.<br/>
 <br/>
 ### Training configuration
+&emsp;&emsp;Recently I found a very simple method of production and training<br/>
-&emsp;&emsp;The icon erasure model is trained on one 3090-GPU for 6 days;<br/>
+&emsp;&emsp;The icon erasure model is trained on one 3090-GPU for 3 days;<br/>
-&emsp;&emsp;The subtitle erasure model is trained on one 2080Ti-GPU for 4 days;<br/>
+&emsp;&emsp;The subtitle erasure model is trained on one 3090-GPU for 2 days;<br/>

 <br/><br/><br/><br/>
-# Follow-up plan
+# More play
-&emsp;&emsp;This project is currently only a short-term attempt.
-The released model is a rough training result (trained roughly on the mixed data set), maybe I will follow up on this project sometime later.
-There are still many more interesting tasks about video inpainting, such as sensitive content (pornography, violence, etc.) erasing, advertisement erasing, designated person/object erasing, background person erasing, etc., as long as you can find scenes with pixel predictions where "video erasure" can show its great ability~<br/>
+&emsp;&emsp;This project is currently only a short-term attempt, actually there are lots of extential tasks about video inpainting, such as sensitive content (pornography, violence, etc.) erasing, advertisement erasing, designated person/object erasing, background person erasing, etc., as long as you can find scenes with pixel predictions where "video erasure" can show its great ability~<br/>
 <p align="center">
 	<img src="https://github.com/a312863063/Video-Auto-Wipe/blob/main/pics/undo.png" alt="Sample" width="640" >
 </p>
 <br/><br/><br/><br/>

 # Learn more
 &emsp;&emsp;Although most of the current CV landing projects are focused on perception and recognition tasks, and there is relatively little research and development on reconstruction and generation tasks, however this should not affect our judgment on the value of generation technology, after all, generation technology is relatively new Research directions with fewer participants but meantime it has a wide range of applications.
 I will continue to devote to the research and development of landing algorithms that explore the direction of generation.
 Welcome to visit my website to learn about the latest research progress in this area， the website is:[www.seeprettyface.com](http://www.seeprettyface.com)。<br/>
-&emsp;&emsp;If you have the intention of cooperation, I welcome you to contact me to see if we can create more value together.<br />
 <p align="center">
 	<img src="https://github.com/a312863063/Video-Auto-Wipe/blob/main/pics/cover.png" alt="Sample" width="512" >
 </p>